October 15, 2021-April 17, 2022

 FloodZone, the exhibition, is conceived as an installation of 46 images printed on a variety of materials.
 While working as emphatic individual images, the arrangement and sightlines create a nuanced spatial collage of tensions and resonances.

-HistoryMiami Museum will feature a companion exhibition of historical storm- and flooding-related images in its Photography Collection Highlights gallery adjacent to FloodZone.
+Also on display is a companion exhibition of historical storm- and flooding-related images from HistoryMiami’s Photography Collection Highlights gallery adjacent to FloodZone.

 This exhibition is presented with the generous support of Susannah and John Shubin, Sheryl F. Gold, and Touzet Studio.